 Christmas carols are one of the most captivating things about Christmas for young learners.
 Singing is an obvious activity but you can also break down the lyrics in order to understand the story-line of the song.
 One of my most memorable activities was introducing and asking students to rate and even describe the emotions that various Christmas carols create.
 Jingle Bells may make them want to dance whereas Silver Bells will make them want to sleep.

 The value of learning through drama is second to none.
 Christmas gives students the opportunity to perform a variety of Christmas-themed plays.
 It can be as simple as Santa delivering presents and children opening them on Christmas morning.
 Or if your school agrees, you could perform a more traditional nativity themed play.
 The power of drama is often overlooked.
 Studies show that drama is one of the best tools a teacher can use to promote knowledge retention among students.

 Christmas cards are an iconic part of Christmas and the simple act of writing a Christmas card is an effective way of promoting language in the classroom.
 Cards can be written to family members, classmates, teachers or they could even be sent to other students around the world.

-Are you looking for professional development workshops in Hong Kong?
-Check out our upcoming events via our Facebook page.
+Are you looking for professional development workshops?
+Check out our upcoming events via our here.